Winsor McCay: Later career (1921–1934)

+Death

 McCay enjoyed robust health most of his life.
 On July 26, 1934, he complained to his wife of a severe head-ache.
 To his horror, he found his right arm—his drawing arm—was paralyzed.
 He lost consciousness and was pronounced dead later that afternoon, with his wife, children, and son-in-law by his side.
 He had died of a cerebral embolism, and was buried at the Cemetery of the Evergreens in Brooklyn in a family plot.
 He had a Masonic funeral in his home, attended by his newspaper colleagues, Hearst and his son, and the Society of Illustrators, among others.

 Brisbane hired back Mel Cummin to replace McCay.
 Due to his lavish life-style, McCay left a smaller fortune than those around him had expected.
 By the early 1940s, Maude had used up her inheritance and sold the house on Voorhies Avenue.
 When she died of a heart attack on March 2, 1949, she was living with her daughter and son-in-law.
 Son Robert was also careless with his inheritance, and less successful in art than his father.
 He worked for a short time at the Hearst papers, and tried unsuccessfully to get a job at the Disney studios, before finding a career as illustrator for Training Aids/Special Services at Fort Ord.